afrihost/react-native-firebase-push-notifications/README.md

 # react-native-firebase-push-notifications

 This project is allows you to recieve remote push notifications for iOS and Android.
-There is support for local notifications and messaging channel's which will be updated periodically.
+There is support for local notifications and messaging channel's which will be updated periodically .

 ❗ This is a work in progress, the remote notifications work and has been done as priority, the rest will follow periodically.